 There are entire blocks in Wallingford where every house has a porch.
 People love their town, something that is easy to see just by walking down a residential street.
 The styles and configurations of porches also offer a great variety — but they all share a social function.

 Other porches on the same block provide a view into the types of homes and neighborhoods that make up so much of Wallingford.

 Many residential multi-family houses have porches, both shared and private.

 In Stowe, the downtown and nearby neighborhoods are defined by porches.
-What is unique about Stowe is that each building has its own "personality" that creates a series of different types of spaces, and not merely a connected row of buildings.
-In other words, each is treated differently depending on the use and style of architecture that it represents.
-This gives the entire town, including residential buildings, a collection in which each porch adds to a greater and more interesting whole...
+What is unique about Stowe is that each building has its own "personality" which creates a series of different types of spaces, and not merely a connected row of buildings.
+In other words, each building is treated differently depending on the use and style of architecture that it represents.
+This gives the entire town, including residential buildings, a collection of memorable buildings where each porch adds to a greater and more interesting whole...

 In what is one of the most expensive real estate markets in North America outside of Lower Manhattan and Brooklyn, Balboa Island is known as a community of porches.
 There, people carry on most of their lives outdoors, whether on their plaza or a porch.
 Often, the two blend into a series of small spaces, which together serve as a family living room.